Credential service provider: CSP Process

 The CSP establishes a mechanism to uniquely identify each subscriber and the associated tokens and credentials issued to that subscriber.
 The CSP registers or gives the subscriber a token to be used in an authentication protocol and issues credentials as needed to bind that token to the identity, or to bind the identity to some other useful verified attribute.
 The subscriber may be given electronic credentials to go with the token at the time of registration, or credentials may be generated later as needed.
 Subscribers have a duty to maintain control of their tokens and comply with the responsibilities to the CSP.
 The CSP maintains registration records for each subscriber to allow recovery of registration records.

 In an e-authentication model, a claimant in an authentication protocol is a subscriber to some CSP.
 At some point, an applicant registers with a Registration Authority (RA), which verifies the identity of the applicant, typically through the presentation of paper credentials and by records in databases.
 This process is called identity proofing.
 The RA, in turn, vouches for the identity of the applicant (and possibly other verified attributes) to a CSP.
 The applicant then becomes a subscriber of the CSP.
 The CSP establishes a mechanism to uniquely identify each subscriber and the associated tokens and credentials issued to that subscriber.
 There is always a relationship between the RA and CSP.

 Importance

-CSPs can establishes confidence of a user identity through an electronic authentication process.
-As a result, some regulatory agencies can ask individuals to proof their identities through a CSP.
+CSPs can establish confidence of a user identity through an electronic authentication process.
+As a result, some regulatory agencies can ask individuals to prove their identities through a CSP.
 Today, regulatory agencies require physicians to be authenticated electronically before physicians can issue any prescription for controlled dangerous substances (CDS).
 Physicians have to seek for federally approved CSPs in order to receive a two-factor authentication credential or digital certificates.
-The CPSs conduct identity proofing that meets National Institute of Standards and Technology Special Publication 800-63-1 Assurance Level 3.
+The CSPs conduct identity proofing that meets National Institute of Standards and Technology Special Publication 800-63-1 Assurance Level 3.